 About Motley Fool

-Motley Fool can be described as a stock picking service.
-Individuals who sign up get newsletters offering stock picks believed to have growth potential.
+Motley Fool is a stock picking service.
+Individuals who sign up get newsletters offering stock picks believed to have above average growth potential.

 The service is almost three decades old.
 Motley Fool was established in 1993 in Alexandria, Virginia, by two brothers -Tom and David Gardner as a private finance and investment advice company.
 Currently, Motley Fool’s primary business is offering stock research, analysis, and recommendations.